Yangc25/Engaging-in-Life-Scale-ELS-Development-Validation/README.md

 ## Data Availability
 The dataset contains personally sensitive information and cannot be made public.
-De-identified data may be available upon reasonable request and under authors approval.
+De-identified data can obtain it from the researcher upon reasonable request.